-- Get your music on online libraries: If you want to keep a D.I.Y. setting, get your music on online libraries such as Songtradr or Pond5.
+- Get your music on online libraries: If you want to keep a D.I.Y. setting, get your music from online royalty-free music websites.
 While these platforms are mostly used for smaller, independent projects, big music supervisors sometimes use them too.

 Last but not least, remember that both the music and the movie industries are tough environments.
 If you don’t get a reply, don’t get discouraged!
 Keep working hard and never stop learning along the way.